google/oss-fuzz/infra/experimental/sanitizers/ExecSan/README.md

 ```

 ### Run test
-Note this will overwrite /tmp/tripwire and if they exist.
+Note this will overwrite /tmp/tripwire if it exists.
 ```shell
 make test
 ```